Package 'mwana'

 Value

-A vector of class numeric for child's age in months.
-Any value less than 6.0 and greater than or equal to 60.0 months will be set to NA.
+A numeric vector of child's age in months.
+Any value less than 6.0 and greater than or equal to 60.0 months are set to NA.

 Examples